Is it just me or does a simple change like cutting vegetables in a different shape give a dish a whole new spin?

 Slice each bhindi vertically into 4 strips (6 for bigger bhindis).
 Scoop out and throw away the big seeds, if any.

 Heat a tablespoon of mustard oil in a wide non-stick pan.
 Add asafoetida, then slide in the bhindi strips.
 Cook on medium heat for 7-8 minutes, turning occasionally.
 Since the bhindi is cut thin, it will be cooked through by now.
-Sprinkle turmeric, coriander, cumin and red chilly powders and mix with a gentle hand so that it coats all the strips evenly.
+Sprinkle turmeric, coriander, cumin and red chili powders and mix with a gentle hand so that it coats all the strips evenly.

 When the raw color of the turmeric goes away (1-2 mins), sprinkle salt and mix well.
 Cook for another minute.
 Serve immediately.